The precepts of Scandinavian furniture

 A good ambassador for Scandinavia, he spent several years designing his lamps, keeping in mind the leit motiv of the best lighting possible, in order to obtain pure light at a low cost.

-His series of table lamps toned down the brightness, thanks to several layers of different sized metal pieces, which made the light circulate perfectly.
+His series of contemporary table lamps toned down the brightness, thanks to several layers of different sized metal pieces, which made the light circulate perfectly.

 This revolutionary system resulted in his PH lamp being a star attraction at the 1925 Paris international exhibition of the decorative arts.